Groundfloor Review: Is It Legit?

 If the “skin-in-the-game” grade is a two out of ten, the borrower doesn’t have very much of their own cash committed to the project.
 In contrast, if the grade is an eight out of ten, they’ve got a lot of their own money applied to the project.

 These types of additional details help you as an investor do a deep-level assessment of the project.
-That way, you can make a more informed decision about whether you want to invest in the project.
+That way, you can make a more informed decision about investing in the project.

 Closely Monitored Investment Projects